is a 2000 Action RPG

 - Amazing Technicolor Population: Some characters can have strange colored skin, but due to customization, you can choose whatever skin color you want your player character to have.
 Even green.

 - An Axe to Grind: One of the weapons available for warriors.
-There are also the Ogre Axes used by Ogresses, which are do more damage, but are very flimsy.
+There are also the Ogre Axes used by Ogresses, which do more damage, but are very flimsy.

 - Apathetic Citizens: Destroy their stuff, steal from their homes, and town citizens do nothing.